-The Coalition’s 28th Annual New York State Foster Care and Adoption Conference will be held on Thursday, May 11 – Saturday, May 13, 2017 at the Albany Marriott in Albany, New York
+The Coalition’s 30th Annual New York State Foster Care and Adoption Conference will be held on Thursday, May 30 – Saturday, June 1, 2019 at the Hilton Albany in Albany, New York

 The Coalition is again able to offer scholarships to those interested in attending our annual Foster Care and Adoption Conference.